Nepal Bhutan Tibet Tour

 Meal: Breakfast

-Morning Yoga & Meditation: Recharge with a peaceful yoga and meditation session, helping you relax before the next leg of your journey.
+Morning recharge with peaceful Yoga and meditation session, helping you relax before the next leg of your journey.
+We then visit Boudhnath Stupa, the largest and holiest Tibetan Buddhist temple outside Tibet.

 Important: Collect the Chinese Visa & Tibet Travel Permit from the Chinese Embassy.